mchaput/whoosh/docs/source/searching.rst

 >>> print searcher.document(path=u"/a/b/c")
 {"title": "Document C"}

-These convenience functions have some limitations:
+These methods have some limitations:

 * The results are not scored.
 * Multiple keywords are always AND-ed together.